tberlok/psecas/README.md

 # Introduction

-This github repository contains a collection of methods for solving eigenvalue problems using pseudo-spectral methods.
+This github repository contains a collection of methods for solving eigenvalue problems (EVPs) using pseudo-spectral methods.
 These methods are described in e.g. the books
 [Spectral Methods in Matlab](https://people.maths.ox.ac.uk/trefethen/spectral.html) by Lloyd N. Trefethen,